tlevine/tompkins-trust-exporter/readme.md

 ## Configure

-Put your account credentials in `~/.tompkins-trust.json`.
+Put your account credentials in `~/.tompkins-trust.json`; see `.tompkins-trust.json.sample` in this repository for the format.

 ## Run